SoumikDey/mightybyte-devops/Readme.md

 - ...

 ### Secret Manager -
-- When we will apply terraform to create RDS then it will manage it's credential in AWS secret manager, also Lambda function will pull database's cred from that secret manager only ( That secret manager name is passed as variable in lambda function using terraform )
+- When we will apply terraform to create RDS then it will manage it's credential in AWS secret manager, also Lambda function will pull database's creds from that secret manager only ( That secret manager name is passed as variable in lambda function using terraform )

 ### Unit Test -
 - ...